pmandros/node2vec2rank/README.md

   --embed_dimensions [EMBED_DIMENSIONS ...]
                         A list of all the embedding dimensions to use in n2v2r --distance_metrics [DISTANCE_METRICS ...]
-                        A list of all the distance metrics to use in n2v2r --seed SEED           Random seed
+                        A list of all the distance metrics to use in n2v2r (currently supporting "cosine" and/or "Euclidean") --seed SEED           Random seed
   --verbose VERBOSE     Verbose level
 ```
-### Running in a Jupyter Notebook Environment:
+### Running in a Jupyter Notebook Environment
 You can also run the code in jupyter notebook.
 Details about setting up your own workflow in jupyter notebook can be found in the notebooks provided.
+Check the demo notebook for general usage.

 <!-- Practicalities -->
 ## Practicalities